 - Use of national technical means, such as satellites, to verify compliance.
 (The ABM Treaty was the first treaty to prohibit a state-party from interfering with another state-party's national technical means of verification.)

 - States-parties to raise questions about compliance, as well as any other treaty-related issue, at the Standing Consultative Commission, which was a body established by the treaty that meets at least twice per year

 - Theater (nonstrategic) missile defenses of any type to protect against short- and medium-range ballistic missiles.
 (The ABM Treaty originally did not specifically delineate the point at which a missile defense would be considered strategic or nonstrategic.
 The United States and Russia negotiated and signed a demarcation agreement on this subject in September 1997.
-Russia ratified the agreement in May 2000, but it has never been transmitted to the Senate for its advice and consent, and therefore the agreement has not entered into force.
-The Bush administration's June 13 withdrawal from the ABM Treaty makes the demarcation agreement moot)
+While Russia ratified the agreement in May 2000, it has never been transmitted to the U.S. Senate for its advice and consent, and therefore the agreement has not entered into force.
+The Bush administration's June 13 withdrawal from the ABM Treaty made the demarcation agreement moot.)